kriti-divyansha/IPL_Win_Predictor/README.md

 📊 Overview
 The IPL Win Predictor takes live match conditions as input and predicts the likelihood of a team winning.
 The model is trained using historical IPL data and considers several match-specific parameters to give accurate, probabilistic outcomes.

-🔍 Key Features:Predicts win probabilities for the batting and bowling teams.
+🔍 Key Features:-Predicts win probabilities for the batting and bowling teams.

 Updates dynamically based on:

-Runs remaining
+-Runs remaining

-Balls left
+-Balls left

-Wickets in hand
+-Wickets in hand

-Current run rate
+-Current run rate

-Required run rate
+-Required run rate

-Simple and intuitive interface using Streamlit
+-Simple and intuitive interface using Streamlit

-Fast, real-time predictions using a trained ML model
+-Fast, real-time predictions using a trained ML model

 | Component        | Technology               |
 | ---------------- | ------------------------ |